» SENSING LANDMARKS AT THE BERGEN SCHOOL OF ARCHITECTURE

 The project is funded by: Nordic Culture Fund and Bergen Kommune.

 Production by: Vision Forum, Tomorrow’s Art Audience and Ny Musikk Bergen.
-Special thanks to Bergen Dansesenter and Bergen School of Architecture.
+Special thanks to Bergen Dansesenter and The Bergen School of Architecture.